Niantic Spatial: Technology and applications

-Large Geospatial Model
+Platform technology

-Niantic Spatial's platform services are powered by its Large Geospatial Model (LGM), described as a spatial counterpart to large language models, meant to give machines a contextual understanding of space and structure.
-The Large Geospatial Model, built on a proprietary database of over 30 billion posed images from ground and overhead sensors, delivers three key services: Reconstruction, Localization, and Understanding.
+Niantic Spatial's platform services are powered by a large geospatial model (LGM), spatial counterparts to large language models (LLMs), designed to give machines a contextual understanding of space and structure.
+Their LGM is built on a proprietary database of over 30 billion posed images that help aid learning language models with spatial reasoning.

-Reconstruction focuses on creating digital twins.
-Niantic Spatial offers its scanning app, Scaniverse, on mobile devices, which utilizes Gaussian splatting to capture 3D models of objects, spaces, and environments in real-time.
-Niantic Spatial also captures mapping data from aerial drones and a custom-built mapping device called Photon.
+Niantic Spatial offers its Scaniverse platform across web and mobile devices, which transforms 3D capture of the real world into Gaussian splat reconstructions, meshes, and VPS maps.
+Capture can come from any camera sensor including mobile devices, 360° cameras, drones, satellites, and more.
+In July 2026, USDZ output was added to Scaniverse, making it easier to use these assets for robotics simulation training.

-Localization focuses on positioning users, AI agents, and AR content in space.
-Niantic Spatial offers its Visual Positioning System (VPS) for centimeter-scale positioning, orientation, and tracking for millions of pre-mapped locations, including GPS-denied environments.
+Niantic Spatial's localization technology focuses on positioning users, AI agents, and AR content in space.
+Niantic Spatial offers its Visual Positioning System (VPS) for precise positioning, orientation, and tracking for millions of pre-mapped locations and unmapped locations including GPS-denied environments.

-Understanding focuses on providing real-time contextual awareness of the world.
-Niantic Spatial’s AI capabilities deliver this through per-pixel semantic analysis to classify environments into categories like ground and sky, and computer vision models that detect and track over 200 types of objects.
+Niantic Spatial's semantic understanding technology focuses on providing real-time contextual awareness of the world.
+Niantic Spatial's AI capabilities deliver this through per-pixel semantic analysis to classify environments into categories like ground and sky, and computer vision models that detect and track over 200 types of objects.

-8th Wall
+In 2026, their reconstruction and visual positioning system was granted awardable status on Tradewinds Marketplace and Army DevX Autonomy Marketplace allowing the government to more easily procure their technology.

 Niantic Spatial operates 8th Wall, a development platform that enables creators to build and publish interactive WebAR experiences.
 It provides a complete set of tools, including a cloud-based IDE and computer vision technology, allowing for the creation of immersive 3D and XR content that works across a wide range of devices without requiring an app.

-Immersive Entertainment

-Niantic Spatial operates real-world AR games and applications that serve as flagship demonstrations of its platform's capabilities.
+In November 2025, it was announced that after seven years of operation, 8th Wall would be shut down.
+Existing projects on the platform will remain available until the services are closed in early 2027.
+The majority of the 8th Wall platform was made open source in the first half of 2026.

+Video games

-Ingress, launched in 2012 and upgraded from scratch in 2018, transferred to Niantic Spatial during its spin-off.
+Ingress, launched in 2012 and reworked into Unity in 2018, transferred to Niantic Spatial during its spin-off.
 Ingress is a global-scale version of capture the flag where players battle for control of virtual portals at real-world landmarks.

-Peridot, another full Niantic intellectual property, includes a collection of products within its franchise, transferred to Niantic Spatial during its spin-off.
-The first product is an AR and AI pet-simulation game that launched on mobile devices in 2023.
-The next product is a mixed-reality experience on Meta Quest and Apple Vision Pro called Hello, Dot, an augmented-reality glasses experience on Snap's Spectacles called Peridot Beyond.
+Peridot, another Niantic intellectual property, which includes a collection of products within its franchise, also transferred to Niantic Spatial during its spin-off.
+It is an AR and AI pet simulation game that launched on mobile devices in 2023.
+The next products are a mixed-reality experience on Meta Quest and Apple Vision Pro called Hello, Dot, and an augmented-reality glasses experience on Snap's Spectacles called Peridot Beyond.